It is fairly common for movies to become television series and vice versa in

 full decade.
 The movie remains one of the defining examples of the crime drama,

-a genre that has been a perpetual staple for both formats.
+a genre that has been a permanent staple for both formats.
 ‘The Naked City’

-received only a few of the standard honorifics with Academy Award win in editing
+received only a few of the honorifics with Academy Award win in editing and

-the real star, the true central character here is the city itself.
+star, the true central character here is the New York City itself.
 The tag line

 became famous and forever associated with NYC, "There are eight million stories